Product Analytics Marketing Automation: A Guide for SaaS Companies

 Userpilot isn’t solely an analytics solution but a product growth platform.
 And yet, its analytics features make it a good match for dedicated analytics tools.

-On top of that, Userpilot offers user onboarding and engagement features so you can also act on the insights you gather.
+On top of that, Userpilot offers user onboarding and engagement features so you can automate your personalized marketing campaigns inside your app like feature announcements, product updates, contextual account expansion, etc.

 Amplitude – product analytics solution for mobile apps